bbreezie15/Bon-Appetite/README.md

 # Soundscape-cooking
-Here is a the beginning of my cooking process.
-I added restaurant kitchen sounds to give it a real life feel.
+Here is my cooking soundscape narrative.
+I hope it makes you hungry